-Remember, if you are in a same-sex marriage or domestic partnership and are thinking about divorce, you should consider having legal representation to protect your rights.
+Remember, if you are in a same-sex marriage or domestic partnership and are thinking about divorce, you should consider having an experienced attorney-mediator help the two of you work together to come apart.
 Determining parentage, custody, and visitation can be particularly complex for same-sex couples.
-You should seek legal counsel who is familiar with and sensitive to the issues that affect your family.
+You should discuss these challenging issues with a family law mediator who is familiar with and sensitive to the issues that affect your family.

 If you are unable to reach an agreement, you must take your case to family court and ask a judge to help you settle things.
 But the litigation process can be time-consuming, costly, and emotionally draining.
-Our attorney-mediators at Family Law Center have experience with and take pride in serving the LGBT community.
-Our qualified representatives can help resolve disputes outside of court if you prefer to avoid litigation.
+Carol Delzer attorney-mediator at Family Law Center has experience with and takes pride in serving the LGBT community.
+As a qualified representative who can help resolve disputes outside of court and help you avoid costly litigation.

 Same-Sex Division of Assets, Property, and Debt

-In California, the rules are the same for all couples when it comes to dividing property and determining spousal support.
+In California, the rules are the same for all couples when it comes to dividing property and determining child and spousal support.
 If you agree on these important issues, you can file a domestic partnership or marital settlement agreement in family court with a judgment for dissolution of domestic partnership and/or marriage.
-But if this isn’t possible, you’ll need to proceed with litigation.
-A process known as discovery may be necessary to determine the value of the assets and debts at issue.
-This process may include form interrogatories, special interrogatories, requests for production of documents, and subpoenas.
-If the litigation process does not result in settlement, then the case will proceed to trial.
+Reaching an agreement is just part of it.
+You need help to deal with the court mandated paper work and process.
+Carol Delzer has prepared and filed with family courts over 1000 Judgments.
+Let her help you make this process easier and in the end less expensive.

 Same-Sex Uncontested Divorce Services

 An uncontested divorce may mean that you both generally agree on the issues in your divorce, such as spousal support and the division of property.
 In situations like this, there is nothing to fight over, or, perhaps, one party is simply not contesting the divorce in any way.
 Sometimes one party will not even file a response, which allows the petitioner to request that a default judgment be entered.
-Depending on the circumstances, you may require a mediator to help draft the agreement, or one of the parties may desire representation to help finalize the divorce.
+Using a mediator to help draft the agreement, file all the court papers with the court will releave a lot of stress in one of lifes most stressful experiences, divorce.

 We are ready to help you.